lithops-cloud/lithops/docs/source/compute_config/aws_ec2.md

 ###  Important information
 1. The first time you use Lithops with specific runtime, Lithops will try generate and obtain runtime metadata.
 For this purpose Lithops will create a VM, extract specific metadata and delete VM.
 All further executions against same runtime will skip this step as runtime metadata will be cached both locally and in AWS S3.
 2. In certain cases where ssh access details are wrong, Lithops might fail to ssh into created VM from the previous step.
 In this case, fix the ssh access credentials, navigate into the dashboard and manually delete the VMs.
-3. The first time you deplopy Lithops job in the auto create mode it is advised to navigate to the dashboard and verify that VM is being created and deleted.
+3. The first time you deplopy Lithops job in the create|reuse mode it is advised to navigate to the dashboard and verify that VM is being created and deleted.

 ### Summary of the configuration keys for the create mode